Saudi-Lebanon diplomatic crisis worsens as envoy expelled, imports banned | Law-Order

 The diplomatic rupture throws Lebanon's cabinet into further crisis as it tries to rally Arab support for its ailing economy.
 Saudi Arabia also recalled its ambassador to Lebanon for consultations, the Saudi state news agency SPA reported.

-Riyadh's decision comes days after an interview with information minister George Kordahi was aired by an online show affiliated to Qatar's al Jazeera network.
+Riyadh's decision comes days after an interview with Information Minister George Kordahi was aired by an online show affiliated with Qatar's al Jazeera network.
 Kordahi, in comments made on Aug.
 5, called the war futile, said Yemen was subjected to an aggression and that its Iran-aligned Houthis were defending themselves.

 Kordahi has said the show was recorded nearly a month before he took office and he would not resign over the incident.
 Mikati has been hoping to improve ties with Gulf Arab states which have been strained for years because of the influence wielded in Beirut by the Iran-backed Shi'ite group Hezbollah.